 One way to savor these most precious moments is by taking monthly photographs of your little one.
-Whether you are a professional photographer, or someone who just loves snapping photos, we're inviting you to check out these unique baby milestone inspirations in taking baby photos you'll love looking back on:
+Whether you are a professional photographer, or someone who just loves snapping photos, we're inviting you to check out our awesome list below.

 Go plain and bare.
 Take monthly pictures of you or your partner holding your little one and see how they grow and fit into your arms.
 If you’re a minimalist, this is perfect for you - no more props needed!

 Aside from dressing up your baby each month and taking photos of them, you can also add more details like their weight and height, even the things that they just learned to do like cooing or waving!
 These will help you remember more of what your baby can do in their first twelve months .

 Let your baby take charge of their monthly shoot.
 Candid shots and just a calendar will do!

 Source: Ashley Ann Photography